Personal Identity and Uploading Mark

 then preferring the stroke body’s death cannot be explained away by the thought

-worth noting that not all somaticists are likely to be convinced by this
+noting that not all somaticists are likely to be convinced by this example.6

-example.6 But it should convince a few, and points out one of the
+But it should convince a few, and points out one of the heavy costs of

-heavy costs of somaticism.
-5. Against somaticism: retrospective replicas In
+somaticism.
+5. Against somaticism: retrospective replicas In this

-this section we will examine an alternative explanation to somaticism for why
+section we will examine an alternative explanation to somaticism for why people

 unknown.
 Notice that Parfit’s case is prospective: he asks us to imagine the